Hasip Kaplan

-Hasip Kaplan (born 1 January 1954, Dirsekli/Xirabê Şeref, İdil, Turkey) a Turkish politician of Kurdish origin and former member of the Grand National Assembly of Turkey for several parties, in 2015 he represented the Peoples Democratic Party (HDP) in the Turkish Parliament.
+Hasip Kaplan (born 1 January 1954, Dirkseli, İdil, Turkey) a Kurdish lawyer and politician; former member of the Grand National Assembly of Turkey for several parties, in 2015 he represented the Peoples Democratic Party (HDP) in the Turkish Parliament.

 Education and professional career

 He graduated from the faculty of law from the Istanbul University and following was a lawyer.
 He taught international law for the training center of the Istanbul Bar Association.
 He was one of the lawyers who represented Abdullah Öcalan in his trial on Imrali island in 1999 and also his appeal before the European Court of Human Rights (ECHR) in 2003.
 Between 1994 and 2002, he represented the politicians of the banned Democracy Party (DEP) before ECHR, namely Ahmet Türk, Leyla Zana, Orhan Dogan, Hatip Dicle and others.
 In the verdict of this trial, the court reasoned that there was a violation of the European Convention on Human Rights and Turkey was ordered to pay each of the applicants of the case a remuneration.
 He also represented the Freedom and Democracy Party (ÖZDEP) in their appeal to the ECHR against their closure by the Turkish Constitutional Court.